michaellee/old-michaelsoolee.com/_posts/2014-04-16-pushing-past-fears-sharing.md

 <blockquote>"Michael, thanks again for hosting the webinar...I have a coworker who's been looking for something just like your webinar...let him know the next time you host a webinar."</blockquote>

-I share these responses not to toot my horn.
+I share these responses not to toot my own horn.
 But to share the results of what came out of putting myself and my work out into the world &ndash; someone found what I was doing valuable.

 Each one of us has something to share with the world.
 Whether it'd be our stories or our craft.
 You might think these things are insignificant but I challenge you to publicly share it.
 In doing so I guarantee at least one person will find it valuable and that should be all that matters.